Taco Pasta (One Pan)

 This recipe is based roughly on my homemade healthy hamburger helper recipe but with a southwestern spin.
 Ben absolutely loves this; in fact, he said it was better than Hamburger Helper.
 Which I probably rolled my eyes at, because is that really a compliment?
 It’s like when he tells me that a dinner is better than a MRE.

+The pasta cooks perfectly right in the sauce.
 The magic of this recipe is that the pasta cooks right in the pan with everything else.
 No need to boil water in a huge pot, no need to dirty a colander, no need for any of that nonsense.
 It’s ridiculously easy.
-The pasta cooks perfectly right in the sauce.

 - Not a ground turkey fan?
 Use ground beef, sausage, or spicy chorizo instead.